The adrenal glands are small but potent glands that sit on top of each kidney located in the middle of the back.

 Treatment of adrenal insufficiency involves replacing or replacing hormones that the adrenal glands do not produce.

-In the case of cortisol, it is administered orally with hydrocortisone, which is a synthetic glucocorticoid.
+In the case of cortisol, it is administered orally with hydrocortisone, a synthetic glucocorticoid.

 When aldosterone is deficient, a mineral corticosteroid called fludrocortisone acetate is given orally.